 Megan Beth Lott

-Megan Beth Lott, Director of Business Development at The Institute for the Study of War, is recognized as a national expert in development within the public policy and non-profit charitable communities.
-She has been a fund-raising executive for almost 30 years, raising over $350 million for the causes she believes in.
+Megan Beth Lott, Senior Director of Philanthropic Partnerships at The Institute for the Study of War, is recognized as a national expert in development within public policy and non-profit charitable communities.
+She has been a fundraising executive for almost 30 years, raising over $350 million for the causes she believes in.
 Megan is known as an outstanding communicator, manager, and positive coalition builder with a proven track record of impact and success.
 A proud Navy “brat” who has lived and traveled across the globe, Megan is passionate about history, education, and foreign policy, and dedicates herself to making the world a freer and safer place for her beloved 26 godchildren.

 She came to The Institute for the Study of War having previously served as the Director of Development at The George C. Marshall International Center, Vice President of Development & Contributing Editor at Accuracy in Media, Senior Director of Development at The Center for Individual Rights, Senior Director of Membership and Development at the American Legislative Exchange Council, Director of Marketing and Development at The Lab School of Washington, Vice President of Development for the National Council For Adoption, Director of Development at the both the Clare Boothe Luce Policy Institute and the Leadership Institute, and as the Organizational Director for National Teen Age Republicans.